 Section 8.
 Preservation of Claims Based on Future Conduct.
 Notwithstanding Section 7 of this Agreement, the Parties agree that neither Plaintiffs nor Plaintiffs' Organizational Counsel release, discharge, or covenant not to assert claims against the Commonwealth Defendants based on any acts or omissions by the Commonwealth Defendants that occur after the Effective Date of this Agreement.
-To the extent such future claims relate to the Commonwealth Defendants' agreements with any child-caring facilities or child-placing agencies based on acts or omissions that occur after the Effective Date of this Agreement ("Future Child-Caring Claims"), the Future Child-Caring Claims shall be subject to the Informal Resolution procedures set forth in Section 10, infra, for a period of seven (7) years after the Effective Date.
+To the extent such future claims relate to the Commonwealth Defendants'

+agreements with any child-caring facilities or child-placing agencies based on acts or omissions that occur after the Effective Date of this Agreement ("Future Child-Caring Claims"), the Future Child-Caring Claims shall be subject to the Informal Resolution procedures set forth in Section 10, infra, for a period of seven (7) years after the Effective Date.
 Plaintiffs expressly covenant that any "Future Child-Caring Claim" shall not be based upon or supported by any acts or omissions which allegedly occurred prior to the Effective Date of this Agreement.

-Governing Law; Submission To Jurisdiction; Private Remedy; Not Section 9.
-Consent Decree.
+Governing Law; Submission To Jurisdiction; Private Remedy; Not Consent Section 9.
+Decree.
 All questions as to the execution, validity, interpretation and performance of this Agreement shall be governed by the laws of the Commonwealth of Kentucky.
 The Parties agree that the sole remedy for any alleged violation or failure to comply with the terms of this Settlement Agreement is specific performance pursuant to this Section 9.
-Any Party to this Settlement Agreement shall have the right to enforce this Settlement Agreement exclusively in the United States District Court for the Western District of Kentucky, Louisville Division, by motion filed in No. 3:00-cv-210-S. The Parties expressly submit to the exclusive jurisdiction of the United States District Court for the Western District of Kentucky, Louisville Division, for the purpose of any action to enforce the terms of the Settlement Agreement.
+Any Party to this Settlement Agreement shall have the right to enforce this Settlement Agreement by filing a new lawsuit in a court with appropriate jurisdiction.
 The ACLU and Americans United shall have the same rights to enforce the Settlement Agreement that are provided to the other Parties under this Section 9.
 The Commonwealth Defendants shall not be subjected to any civil contempt fines or criminal contempt sanctions for any violation of this Settlement Agreement.
 Furthermore, the Commonwealth Defendants shall be liable for reasonable attorney's fees incurred by Plaintiffs in any action to enforce this Agreement only if a Court determines that they violated the Agreement willfully and intentionally.
 Nothing in this Settlement Agreement shall be construed to require the Commonwealth Defendants to increase the per diem contract rates paid to each Agency pursuant to the current or modified PCCs, or to require the Commonwealth Defendants or any Agency to hire additional personnel, or to require the General Assembly of the Commonwealth of Kentucky to raise taxes.
-The Parties shall have six (6) months after the termination of the monitoring provisions of this Settlement Agreement (the monitoring provisions of the Settlement Agreement shall "terminate" seven (7) years after the Effective Date), to bring any motion relating to the enforcement of the Commonwealth's compliance with Sections 2(d)(iii), 2(g), 2(h), and 2(i) of the Settlement Agreement pursuant to this Section 9, or any such proceeding shall be forever barred.
+The Parties shall have six (6) months after the termination of the monitoring provisions of this Settlement Agreement (the monitoring provisions of the Settlement Agreement shall "terminate" seven (7) years after the Effective Date), to bring any lawsuit relating to the enforcement of the Commonwealth's compliance with Sections 2(d)(iii), 2(g), 2(h), and 2(i) of the Settlement Agreement pursuant to this Section 9, or any such lawsuit shall be forever barred.